 Other tips:

-- Amend internal links in your content, which can be achieved with Search and Replace
+- Amend internal links in your content using search and replace.

-- Update Google Analytics settings, if you use it
+- Update your Google Analytics settings, if you use it.

-- Use SSL Server Test to confirm SSL has been implemented and fix any issues
+- Use SSL Server Test to confirm that SSL has been implemented and fix any issues.

 WooCommerce Force SSL setting